 - -export If used export all the commands available in a wiki format to the given file.
-If a directory is given the export will be made in file help.wiki in that directory. - · -ns [optional] to be used to filter commands by namespaces when generating the documentation.
+If a directory is given the export will be made in file - -ns [optional] to be used to filter commands by namespaces when generating the documentation.
 By default all namespaces are dumped.